etsmith9/FEM2_E-Comm_CICD/README.md

+Please find a description of the assignment I based this project on below.
+Essentially, I created a e-commerce platform integrated with react and implemented a CI/CD pipeline to maximize functionality.
+The link to my website is https://fem-2-e-comm-cicd-esgwa108d-emilysmiths-projects.vercel.app/.

 Implementing CI/CD Pipeline for React E-Commerce App The e-commerce project, developed in Module 12, requires a streamlined Continuous Integration and Continuous Deployment (CI/CD) pipeline for optimal performance.
 This pipeline should automate the process of building, testing, and deploying the application to Vercel, a cloud platform.
 Key components include setting up a robust CI/CD workflow using GitHub Actions and implementing unit tests for application reliability.